 - Is the lender a steady and responsible lender with a track record that demonstrates its commitment to students?

 If you have not previously received a Federal Direct Loan, the Federal Government requires you to complete entrance counseling to ensure you understand the responsibilities and obligations of borrowing a loan.
 This online counseling session helps guide you through managing your student loans, both during and after your program.

 You may need to complete more than one session depending on the type of loan you are offered.

-- Nursing Student Loan Entrance Counseling and disclosure statements are provided by ECSI, the University of Mary's Nursing Loan servicer.
+- Nursing Student Loan Entrance Counseling and disclosure statements are provided by ECSI, the University of Mary's nursing loan servicer.

-The Master Promissory Note (MPN) Is a legal document in which you promise to repay your loans(s) and any accrued Interest and fees to the U.S. Department of Education.
+The Master Promissory Note (MPN) Is a legal document in which you promise to repay your loan(s) and any accrued Interest and fees to the U.S. Department of Education.
 It explains the terms and conditions of your loan(s).